 "Save it soldier boy.
 Who am I going to tell your secret to?
 Who would believe me, and if they did you could what, disappear me?
 What does it matter anyway?
 In case it's slipped your mind, I've like literally dropped into this world from a glowy hole in the sky."

 She glared at him; thought about what she had just said and started laughing.

 Edward watched her for several moments.
 His lips twitched, turned up into a smile, and then he couldn't stop himself and released what passed for laughter in Edward's world.
 His shoulders shook upwards once, perhaps twice before he remembered who he was.
 The smile did linger around his lips for several minutes longer then slowly faded.

 "Case in point.
 Pack up; you can sleep in the car after I explain everything.
 Something tells me, you're the perfect back up for this job."

-She was a puzzle and he liked nothing more than solving them.
+She was a puzzle, which he liked nothing more than solving.
 If she were too dangerous to keep around, he'd kill her without thinking twice about it.
-Edward wondered if she would prove as much of a challenge as Anita.
+Edward wondered if she would prove as challenging as Anita.
 He thought it ironic that two small, powerful women had landed in his life, one figuratively and the other literally.

 He smiled when he thought about Anita's problem in St. Louis.
 It just so happened, his next job was to take out the Master of the City.

 Who was he not to economize his work schedule, while he helped a friend?